mymaestro/AllanaCrusis/docs/index.md

 # AllanaCrusis Music Library System

 Welcome to the AllanaCrusis documentation site.
-This comprehensive guide will help you get the most out of your music library management system.
+This guide will help you get the most out of your music library management system.

-The AllanaCrusis is a sophisticated music library management system that helps music organizations:
+The AllanaCrusis is a music library management system that helps music organizations:

 ### Features You Will Love
 - **No more spreadsheets:** Catalog your entire music library, including compositions, parts, concerts, and recordings, in one organized, searchable system.